5-Minute Microwave Brownies from Scratch — Quick, Fudgy, and Kid-Friendly

 Instructions

-• Blend 2 large (100 g) eggs, 3/4 cup (150 g) sugar, 1/2 teaspoon salt, and 1 teaspoon vanilla extract with a mixer (hand mixer works fine) for about 1 minute until light.
+• Blend: 2 large (100 g) eggs, 3/4 cup (150 g) sugar, 1/2 teaspoon salt, and 1 teaspoon vanilla extract with a mixer (hand mixer works fine) for about 1 minute until light.

-• Add 1/2 cup (110 g) melted unsalted butter and keep beating.
+• Add: 1/2 cup (110 g) melted unsalted butter and keep beating.

-• OPTIONAL: Combine 1/4 cup chopped semi-sweet chocolate or chocolate chips, 1/4 cup chopped nuts and a pinch cinnamon for topping in a small bowl.
+• Optional: Combine 1/4 cup chopped semi-sweet chocolate or chocolate chips, 1/4 cup chopped nuts and a pinch cinnamon for topping in a small bowl.
 Either stir the topping into the batter now or sprinkle on top after the batter is put into the baking dish.
 I like to sprinkle it on top.
 Looks fancy.

 • Microwave on HIGH for 3-5 minutes.
 Watch carefully the first time because every microwave is a bit different.
 When done, the top looks dry and springs back when lightly touched.
-If your brownies become tough and chewy as they cool, they overcooked.
+If the brownies become tough and chewy as they cool, they overcooked.
 Food cooked in a microwave continues to cook for a minute or two after removing it from the oven.

 Notes